RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Conclusion

 \section{Conclusion}

-RocketStack presents a scalable, modular framework for deep ensemble stacking that unifies consistent model pruning with level-aware feature compression.
-Models are pruned based on dynamic percentile thresholds of OOF performance, with optional noise perturbation introduced to prevent premature convergence toward locally dominant models, enabling deeper exploration across stacking levels.
-Across 33 datasets (23 binary, 10 multiclass), periodic feature selection methods, such as SFE in binary and attention-based approaches in multiclass settings, consistently improve accuracy and reduce runtime relative to uncompressed stacking.
-Notably, the framework balances increasing predictive performance with adaptive control over feature dimensionality, where periodic selection further introduces structured fluctuations that prevent excessive feature growth and runtime.
-This coordinated evolution of performance and efficiency across stacking levels establishes RocketStack as a practical foundation for future developments in deep stack ensemble learning.
+RocketStack presents a scalable, modular architecture for deep recursive stacking that unifies consistent model pruning with level-aware feature fusion and compression.
+Models are pruned using dynamic percentile thresholds on out-of-fold (OOF) performance, with an optional Gaussian perturbation of OOF scores to reduce premature convergence toward locally dominant learners and to preserve ensemble diversity across depth.
+Across 33 datasets (23 binary, 10 multi-class), periodic feature selection, including SFE in binary and attention-based selection in multi-class settings, yields a favorable accuracy–runtime trade-off relative to uncompressed stacking, while per-level compression can be overly aggressive.
+At the deepest levels, RocketStack slightly exceeds established deep tabular baselines.
+Overall, RocketStack balances increasing predictive performance with adaptive control of feature dimensionality and computational cost, providing a practical foundation for scalable decision fusion as model pools and feature spaces evolve.